ryanllu/Trendline/README.md

 # Trendline

-`trendline` is a Python library for calculating trendlines for financial data.
-It provides functions to analyze trends in multiple assets or a single asset.
+`trendline` is a Python library designed to automatically calculate support and resistance trendlines for financial market data

 ## Installation